ltonetwork/documentation/scenario/README.md

 The action [JSON schema](http://json-schema.org) URI that describes the JSON structure of the action.
 This is also be used for automation and may be used by the UI.

-[10-action specs](../10-action/README.md) contains a number of actions that SHOULD be supported on any LegalThings One system.
+[Action specifications](../action/) contains a number of actions that SHOULD be supported on any LegalThings One system.

 #### title